 You may need to apply for business licenses for your LLC depending on the nature of your business.
 To apply for local business licenses, check with the county clerk in the county your LLC is located in.
 For state business licenses, check out this Business Owners Guide from the Department of Business and Agriculture.

 If you’re operating outside of the state of Indiana, you must follow the filing requirements for establishing a foreign LLC, which is very similar to the process I’ve described in this article for forming a domestic LLC.
-The major differences are that a foreign LLC must appoint a registered agent service that is located in the state of Indiana.
-You’ll also be required to file a Foreign Registration Statement.
+The major differences are that a foreign LLC must appoint a registered agent service located in the state of Indiana and file a Foreign Registration Statement.
 You’ll need to attach a Letter of Good Standing or Certificate of Legal Existence from officials in your current LLC’s home state.
 This letter or certificate can be dated no earlier than 60 days before you file the Foreign Registration Statement.
 The filing fee for foreign LLCs is $125.
 You can file for your foreign LLC online or by mail and you can find the form here.

-In addition to all of this, it’s important to make sure that you pay both federal and state taxes for your LLC in Indiana and obtain a Certificate of Good Standing from the Indiana Secretary of State.
-If you don’t take part in any of these activities, the result could be your business no longer being legally allowed to operate in the state of Indiana.
+In addition to this, it’s important to make sure that you pay both federal and state taxes for your LLC in Indiana and obtain a Certificate of Good Standing from the Indiana Secretary of State.
+If you don’t take part in any of these activities, it could result in your business no longer being legally allowed to operate in the state of Indiana.